What is the Directorate General for Education and Culture?

 As the executive arm of the European Union, the European Commission is held accountable to the European Parliament, namely, in the case of DG EAC, the Education and Culture Committee.

+The different aspects of multilingualism were defined in the New Framework Strategy for Multilingualism.
 The adoption of the Framework for the Survey on Language Competences, gave a more detailed description of how the Commission should proceed with the measurement of language competence in the Member States.

 This initiative has contributed to the development of an evidence base for language policy.